 Materials Used in Episode 67

 We shared two Zoobooks® in this episode.
 The Zoobook® Animal Wonders helped us review the physical adaptations of animals.
 The ISBM of this edition is 0-937934-12-7.
 It was published in 1993, so you may have challenge finding it.
-You can always visit the ZooBooks website at ZooBooks.com.
+It seems the Zooboks.com website no longer appears.
+Here’s an address for the National Wildlife Foundation website that sell prescriptions to zoo books and Ranger Rick.
+Click here.
 You can purchase a subscription at that website.
-At the date of this writing, Zoobooks was offering a free ebook with the purchase of a subscription.
+Zoobooks are also sold by magazine.store/zoobooks.
+Click here to visit their website.

 The other ZooBook® we reviewed was Animal Champions.
 The ISBN for that one is 0-937934-19-4.
 This one was also published in 1993.
 They may have updated these issues.
 Both issues were used under Fair Use laws.
 They are protected by copyright law.